 Since 1999, the Santa Clara Valley Chapter of the California Native Plant Society has sponsored a scholarship program for students doing research on native plant or plant community conservation, plant ecology, plant community restoration, plant systematics, rare plants or other related botanical studies of native plants that grow in habitats in Central and Northern California.
-There are several scholarships available.
+Several academic scholarships of $1,500 for graduate student research and a $1,000 scholarship for undergraduate student research are available.
 Two are awarded for research that focuses on specific, however not exclusive, topics.

 The Sally Casey Shooting Stars Research Scholarship is focused on research involving native wildflowers, native grasses and grasslands, soil carbon, and soil interactions.
 Sally Casey (1921 - 2019) was a Founding Member of our Chapter and a CNPS Fellow.
 The education of future botanists was important to Sally, and for many years she helped to fund scholarships with the sale of shooting stars that she grew in her backyard nursery.